dantrel1990/configure-ad/README.md

 </p>
 <p>

-Above is n example of a Domain Controller VM “DC-1” with a static ip address and the identical Vnet as client-1 which is AD-Lab
+Above is an example of a Domain Controller VM “DC-1” with a static ip address and the identical Vnet as client-1 which is AD-Lab

  </p>
 <br />